nroi/flexo/README.md

 Alternatively, you can use the [docker image](https://hub.docker.com/r/nroi/flexo) instead.
 Flexo needs to be installed on a single machine (the server) so that it can be accessed by multiple clients.
-Once you have installed flexo on the server, start and enable the systemd service:
+Once you have installed Flexo on the server, start and enable the systemd service:
 ```
 systemctl start flexo.service
 systemctl enable flexo.service
 ```
 Next, set the new mirror in `/etc/pacman.d/mirrorlist` on all clients.
-In most cases, the server that runs flexo will also be a client that uses flexo, so add the following entry to the top of your mirrorlist:
+In most cases, the server that runs Flexo will also be a client that uses Flexo, so add the following entry to the top of your mirrorlist:
 ```bash
 Server = http://localhost:7878/$repo/os/$arch